 The option to walk one minute and get a hug from my mum, my dad or my best friend.

-WCIL: Is there anything else you'd like to share about your experience?
+WCIL: Is there anything else you’d like to share about your experience of being an Expat?

-After almost two and a half years as an expat I can say it is the most extraordinary adventure a family can have.
-If you have the possibility and you are not too afraid of new things - you have to try and do it!
+After almost two and a half years of being an Expat I can say it is the most extraordinary adventure a family can have.
+If you have the possibility and you are not too afraid of new things – you have to try and do it!

 WCIL: What would you say to anyone considering an international move?

 Firstly, you have to be sure that you are ready to spend time with your family away from anything that is certain and familiar.
 If you are sure, or even 80% sure… do it!
-You can always go back...
+One of the great things about being an Expat is that you can always go back…